jonniek/mpv-playlistmanager/README.md

 - __saveplaylist__
   - Saves the current playlist to m3u file.
 Saves to `mpv/playlists/` by default.
 If you want to name playlists manually rather than the automatic naming you can use [playlistmanager-save-interactive.lua](https://github.com/jonniek/mpv-playlistmanager/blob/master/playlistmanager-save-interactive.lua) module.
 It will prompt for a name when you save the playlist.

 The above functions do not have default keybindings.
-You can edit the settings in lua or conf to add some, or use script messages.
+You can edit the settings in lua or conf to add some.
+You can also use `input.conf` to bind them like `SPACE script-binding showplaylist`.
+Script messages can also be used to run them(more about them later).
 If you want to use the above controls from a "gui" rather than keybinds, then you can check out [mpv-menu](https://github.com/jonniek/mpv-menu) and use the `menu.json` found in this repository.

 #### Dynamic keybindings for navigating the playlist
 - __moveup__(UP)